lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Float

 #### Description
-This keyword shows the ending energy value of result data that will be used in BSE calculation.
+This keyword shows the ending energy value of the result data that will be used in the BSE calculation.

 #### Default
 20.0